-The first formal stage of preparing for the Environmental Impact Statement (EIS) with the DP&E was the submission of a Preliminary Environmental Assessment (PEA).
-This was done in late May 2016, followed by a clarification addendum in July 2016.
-On 15 June 2016 the DP&E chaired a planning focus meeting with the relevant agencies, Jemena, and its consultants.
-The next step was for the DP&E to issue the Secretary’s Environmental Assessment Requirements (SEARs).
+The first formal stage of preparing for the Environmental Impact Statement (EIS) with DPI&E was the submission of a Preliminary Environmental Assessment (PEA).
+This was completed in late May 2016, followed by a clarification addendum in July 2016.
+On 15 June 2016 DPI&E chaired a planning focus meeting with the relevant agencies, Jemena, and its consultants.
+The next step was for the DPI&E to issue the Secretary’s Environmental Assessment Requirements (SEARs).

-In accordance with the requirements of the MO, a Remediation Action Plan (RAP) was submitted to the EPA on 30 June 2016 as required by the MO.
+In accordance with the requirements of the MO, a Remediation Action Plan (RAP) was submitted to the EPA on 30 June 2016.

-The SEARs were issued by the DP&E on 8 September 2016.
+The SEARs were issued by the DPI&E on 8 September 2016.

 The MO was modified by the EPA on 30 December 2016.
 Rather than specify actual dates for completion of the works, it acknowledged that the timing was subject to planning approvals and it specified completion time frames following receipt of approvals.

-The revised RAP will be reviewed by the EPA-accredited Site Auditor and then submitted to the EPA for review and recommendations.
+A revised RAP was completed in March 2018.
+It was reviewed by the EPA-accredited Site Auditor and then submitted to the EPA for review and endorsement.